QuantEcon/lecture-python.myst/_sources/ge_arrow.md

 ## Introduction

-This lecture is a laboratory for experimenting with instances of competitive equilibria of  an infinite-horizon pure exchange economy with
+This lecture is a laboratory for experimenting with  competitive equilibria of  an infinite-horizon pure exchange economy with

 * Markov endowments

 * Complete markets in one-period Arrow state-contingent securities

-* Discounted expected utility preferences  of a kind often specified in macro and finance
+* Discounted expected utility preferences  of a kind often used in macroeconomics and finance

 * Common expected utility preferences across agents

 * Common beliefs across agents

-* A constant relative risk aversion (CRRA)  one-period utility function that implies the existence of a representative consumer whose consumption process can be plugged into a formula for the pricing kernel for  one-step Arrow securities and thereby determine equilbrium prices before determing an equilibrium distribution of wealth
+* A constant relative risk aversion (CRRA)  one-period utility function that implies the existence of a representative consumer whose consumption process can be plugged into a formula for the pricing kernel for  one-step Arrow securities and thereby determine equilbrium prices before determining an equilibrium distribution of wealth

-* Diverse endowments across agents that provide motivations for reallocating goods across time and Markov states
+* Diverse endowments across agents that provide motivations to reallocate across time and Markov states

-We impose  enough restrictions to allow us to **Bellmanize** competitive equilibrium prices and quantities
+We impose  restrictions that allow us to **Bellmanize** competitive equilibrium prices and quantities

 We use  Bellman equations  to describe